grasingerm/lbxflow/README.md

 ## Dependencies
 * YAML
 * PyPlot (if plotting or animation is used)
+* Dates

 ## TODO list
 * [x] verify Newtonian Poiseuille flow
 * [x] debug BCs at inlet/outlet (bounceback, periodic)
 * [x] implement MRT scheme for Bingham plastic flow
-* [ ] implement HB-Bingham constitutive model used in Fluent
 * [ ] implement free surface flow
-* [ ] clean up api
+* [x] clean up api
+* [x] make an autosave feature
+* [x] should be able to "catch" from exceptions and/or keyboard interrupt
+* [ ] should be able to restart from interrupted model where left off
+* [ ] parallelize streaming and collision steps, multiscale mapping, and BCs
+* [ ] write user documentation
 * [ ] clean up existing BCs / more general BCs
 * [ ] break collision functions down into forcing method, constitutive eqn, etc.
 * [x] develop post processing and animations
+* [ ] implement HB-Bingham constitutive model used in Fluent
 * [ ] consider "DSL" for mapping particle to macroscale and vice versa
 * [ ] implement Jonas Latt BCs
-* [ ] parallelize streaming and collision steps, multiscale mapping, and BCs
-* [ ] make an autosave feature
-* [ ] should be able to restart from interrupted model where left off
-* [ ] should be able to "catch" from exceptions and/or keyboard interrupt
 * [ ] profile simulation steps to identify bottlenecks
 * [ ] write some tests?